conan-io/docs/integrations/artifactory.rst

 1. **Create an Artifactory Free-Tier account**

    Browse to https://jfrog.com/community/start-free/ and submit the form to create your account.
-Note that you don't have to use the same username that you use for your Conan account.
+Note that you don't have to use the same username that you use for your Conan remote.

 Creating and Using a Conan Repo
 -------------------------------